 Child Education: Why Understanding is the Strongest Tool in Helping Your Child’s Education

 Integrated Learning Strategies is excited to feature child education opportunities in this guest post.
 While many of the recommendations below are great for select children and parents, some accommodations or exceptions may be made for children with learning challenges and learning disabilities.
+Integrated Learning Strategies (ILS) is a learning and academic center.
+As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
+If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 Most people nowadays will admit that there’s something quite off about the way we educate the majority of our children.
 It’s far from a new thought that current education is about ‘hammering circular pegs into square holes’.
 With a lot of schools, it’s the one-size-fits-all approach and little else.
 All in preparation for higher education.
 But we know that higher education tends to be a lot more free-form.
 Students work in their own style.
 So shouldn’t we be doing that from a younger age?
 Shouldn’t we be helping to find our child’s ‘sweet spot’?